There is one topic many long-term couples tend to avoid, not because it is unimportant, but because it feels too risky.

 Rather than waiting for things to break down, some couples are starting a healthier habit: regular, honest check-ins about their sex life.

-Not because something’s wrong, but because they want to keep their connection strong.
+Not because something is wrong, but because they want to keep their connection strong.

 These conversations might include questions like:

-The goal isn’t to fix or blame.
-It’s to tune in, together.
+The goal is not to fix or blame.
+It is to tune in, together.

 When couples normalise these discussions, sex becomes less of a taboo and more of a shared experience to nurture.